dexie/dexie-website/cloud/docs/cli.md

 ## databases
 List the databases you have credentials for in your dexie-cloud.key file.
 Can be handy when switching between multiple databases.
-Only a single database can be active at the same time.
-The list shows which one of the database URLs that is currectly active.
+The list shows which one of the databases that is currently selected.
 To switch to another database, use `npx dexie-cloud connect <DB-URL>`.

 #### Sample